elraito/AspNet-React-TS-Template/README.md

 ### Changes to the original dotnet new react template:

-Bootstrap is removed giving option for other CSS Frameworks React updated to version 18
+Bootstrap is removed giving option for other CSS Frameworks like Material or Tailwind.
+React updated to version 18.
-Removed bunch of boilerplate.
-On the backend you need to clean up the standard WeatherForecast Controller and on the frontend you only need to clean App.tsx.
-The final bits left in are just to test if the template runs.
+Removed bunch of boilerplate leaving only the bare minimal to verify it runs.
+For full cleanup in the backend clean up the standard WeatherForecast Controller and on the frontend clean up App.tsx.

 ### Installation